Guide to Health Science Careers

 Respiratory therapists help patients to breathe better, particularly if they are suffering from a condition like asthma, emphysema, or a chronic respiratory issue.
 The job also may require respiratory therapists to offer emergency care to anyone who is in shock, having a heart attack, or suffering from a life-threatening condition.

 Jobs for respiratory therapists are expected to increase by 23 percent between 2016 and 2026, adding 30,400 new positions nationwide.
 Respiratory therapists earned a median annual pay of $58,670 in 2016.
 Respiratory therapists in the lowest ten percent earned $42,490, while those in the upper ten percent earned $81,550.

-An associate’s degree is generally acceptable for entry into the field, but student’s can also choose to enroll in a bachelor’s level degree program.
-Details on two respiratory therapy programs are provided below.
+An associate’s degree is generally acceptable for entry into the field, but students can also choose to enroll in a bachelor’s level degree program.
+Details on one such bachelor’s degree in respiratory therapy program is provided below.

 - At Mizzou Online, available through the University of Missouri, students can complete a bachelor’s degree in respiratory therapy.
 The program is available completely online and covers coursework in adult critical care, clinical ethics, and pulmonary rehabilitation.
 The University of Missouri is accredited through the Higher Learning Commission.

 Surgical technologists help to prepare rooms for surgery by ensuring that equipment is sterile and organized.
 During surgery, technologists assist doctors by passing tools and equipment to a surgeon carrying out a procedure on a patient.

 Jobs for surgical technologists are expected to grow by 12 percent in the decade before 2026, adding 12,600 new jobs in the U.S. Median pay in the field was $45,160.
 Earners in the lowest ten percent made below $31,720, while those in the upper ten percent earned more than $64,800.